iann0036/aws-account-controller/README.md

 E-mails that are targetting the addresses of the root account will be forwarded by default to the master e-mail address.

-You can specify a different location per account by placing a tag with the key `AccountEmailForwardingAddress` on the account in Organizations.
+You can specify a different destination per account by placing a tag with the key `AccountEmailForwardingAddress` on the account in Organizations.

 You can also override the format of the subject line for forwarded e-mails.
 During installation, you can change the subject line to any string with the following variables available for substitution: